 Ingredients

-Cornstarch: Just 1 teaspoon to thicken the sauce.
+- Cornstarch: Just a teaspoon to thicken the sauce.

 Instructions

-You start by simmering the tongue with spices until tender, 3-4 hours.
+You start by simmering the tongue with spices until tender for 3-4 hours.

-Allow it to slightly cool, just until it's easier to handle, then remove the skin and slice it.
+Allow it to slightly cool until it's easier to handle, then remove the skin and slice it.

 You'll want to let the cooked tongue cool a little before removing the skin.
 It's too hot to handle when you remove it from the saucepan.

-But don't let it sit and cool for too long.
-You want to remove the skin as soon as you can.
+However, don't let it sit and cool for too long.
+Remove the skin as soon as you can.
 If it cools down too much, it will be very difficult to remove.

 Yes!
 I can see why some people find this difficult to accept.
 I suppose there is a certain reluctance unless you grew up eating internal organs.

-But for someone who's used to eating the entire cow, not just steaks, it's really no more problematic than a piece of steak.
+But for someone who's used to eating the entire cow, not just steaks like New York Strip or ribeye steak, it's really no more problematic than a piece of steak.
 It's just meat.
 And it's wonderful!

-I like the second method better because it results in meat that literally melts when you put it in your mouth.
-So wonderfully tender!
+I like the second method better because it produces meat that literally melts in your mouth - so wonderfully tender!

 You can serve this dish with anything you would serve with steaks or roasts.
-Mashed cauliflower, roasted carrots, roasted asparagus... anything, really.
+Here are a few of my favorite sides to pair with beef tongue:

 Recipe Card